-Let’s take a look at different reports offered by the plugin…
+Let’s take a look at the different reports you’ll find in ExactMetrics.

 You can start by going to ExactMetrics » Reports from your dashboard.
-And the first report you’ll see will be of Overview.
+The first report you’ll see will be the Overview.
 Here you can see useful information about the number of visitors on your website.

-Besides that, ExactMetrics also shows how long your visitors stay on your website with an average session duration and how many people leave your site without performing any action with the bounce rate.
+Besides that, ExactMetrics also shows how long your visitors stay on your website with an average session duration and how many people visited overall with Total Users.

 And if you scroll down, you can find more data about your WordPress visitors.

-For instance, you can view the breakup between new and returning visitors.
-The plugin also shows which device (mobile, desktop, tablet) your visitors use to access your website.
+For instance, you can view the breakdown of new and returning visitors.
+The plugin also shows which device (mobile, desktop, tablet) your visitors used to access your website.

-Using the top countries report, you can create targeted messages based on the user’s location.
+Using the top countries report, you can create targeted messages based on your users’ locations.
 And with referral sources, you can create partnerships and offer exclusive deals or content for visitors from a particular website.

-The next report you can view is Publishers in ExactMetrics and it shows how people use your website.
-For instance, you can see your top landing pages that get the most traffic.
+The next report you’ll get in ExactMetrics is Publishers, which shows how people use your website.
+For instance, you’ll see your top landing pages that got the most traffic.

-Plus, you can track top exit pages and optimize pages where your users shouldn’t be leaving from.
-And if you have download links, affiliate links, and outbound links on your website, then you can track them in the Publishers report.
+And if you have download links, affiliate links, and outbound links on your website, you’ll be able to track them in the Publishers report.

-But one of the reports that really useful for understanding your visitors is the Age and Gender report.
+Also in the Publishers tab, you’ll find the Age and Gender reports.
 These reports provide insights that you can use to come up with new content ideas, create a personalized experience for users from different demographics, and more.

 Search Console Report

-ExactMetrics Search Console reports show the top 50 Google search terms your website is ranking on.
+The ExactMetrics Search Console report show the top 50 Google search terms your website is ranking for.
 This shows you what keywords users enter in the search engine to find your website.

 From an SEO (search engine optimization) point of view, the report is really important.
-That’s because it shows you which keywords to optimize to increase the number of visitors.
+That’s because it shows you which keywords to optimize to increase the traffic to your site.
 Plus, you can find new keyword opportunities by researching similar search terms.

 You can view your site’s conversion rate, transactions, revenue, average order value, and top products.

-And if you scroll down, you can find your Top Conversion Sources.
-These are website from where you customers land on your online store and purchase products.
+And if you scroll down, you’ll find your Top Conversion Sources.
+These are websites from where you customers land on your online store and purchase products.

 The next report to check out is the Forms report in ExactMetrics.
 If you have different forms on your site and want to know how they’re performing, then this report can help you out.

 You can find out the number of impressions and conversions for each form.
-And if you see any form that’s not doing so well, then you can change its design and optimize it.
+And if you see any form that’s not doing so well, then you can change its design or move it to try and optimize it.

 Do you want to track additional information about your WordPress visitors that’s not possible by default in Google Analytics?

-If yes, then you’ll need to set up custom dimensions.
-And with ExactMetrics, it’s easy to track stuff like most popular author, category, tags, post type, SEO score, focus keywords, and more.
+If yes, then you’ll want to set up custom dimensions.
+And with ExactMetrics, it’s easy to track data like most popular authors, categories, tags, post types, SEO score, focus keywords, and more.

 You can check out our beginner’s guide to custom dimensions in Google Analytics for more information.

-The last report you can view for WordPress visitor tracking is the Real-Time report.
+The next report you can view for WordPress visitor tracking is the Real-Time report.
 It shows you how many people are on your website right now.